-Present Updated Feasibility Study (by HCE)
+In Present Updated Feasibility Study (by HCE)

 PPA agreement has already been done for Myagdi Khola HPP based on previous UFSR.
 The flow adopted in PPA agreement for MKHPP has been tabulated in Table 1-18 below.
 In this updated feasibility study, long term mean monthly flow for MKHPP has been estimated using CAR, PCAR and regional regression method referring nearby gauging stations as tabulated in Table 1-12.
 As out of six-gauge stations considered, station 404.7 is located at Myagdi Khola, the long term mean monthly flow estimated from CAR and PCAR using this station has been tabulated below for comparison.
 Also, regression analysis using the reference six gauging stations considered are presented in Table 1-18 below.
 The available daily measured data at Dovan (confluence of Myagdi and Kunaban), tabulated in Table 1-4 above have also been presented in the table below for comparison.
 Along with the comparison table, these long term monthly average flow data have been plotted in a graph with the measured flow data as shown in Plate 1-6 below.